sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/threat-intelligence-tools.md

 </details>

 ## Task 5: PhishTool

+PhishTool performs email analysis, heuristic intelligence, and classification and reporting to help analysts uncover and prevent breaches arising from phishing.

 The email to be analyzed is located in the folder called "Emails" located on the Desktop.
 Double click on the email.
 For this exercise, you can setup Thunderbird arbitrarily.